-Students in Lewisham schools are enjoying a Young Producers Project with Charanga’s VIP Studio Sessions.
+Students in Lewisham schools are enjoying a Young Producers’ Project with Charanga’s VIP Studio Sessions.
 Our very own Max Wheeler visited Conisborough College and Bonus Pastor School in September and will return this month to introduce hundreds of young people to music production and composition.

 The VIP Studio Sessions programme incorporates an online studio and a suite of resources to teach music production and contemporary genres in the classroom, including Rap, Lo-Fi and House.

-As part of the Young Producers Project, we break down the process of music production into manageable pieces for students to work through.
+As part of the Young Producers’ Project, we break down the process of music production into manageable pieces for students to work through.
 Young people are then encouraged and able to create their own music.
 ‘I’ve been working at home and have finished two tracks already,’ one student told us.

-The project has been funded by The Matthew Nicholls Foundation.
 Max has worked alongside artists Intalekt and Gillian Wood, music teachers and Lewisham Music to deliver these fantastic workshops.
 One teacher has already pledged to ‘change my scheme of work to include it’ having taken part.

 We also caught up with Jazz pianist Nathaniel, a music teacher from Bonus Pastor School.
 He told us that all of his students, including those with behavioural issues, are really engaged in the project and making good music.